Last Updated on January 30, 2023 by TWP Help

 Staining a deck can be a challenge.
 There are some common mistakes that can occur that may greatly affect the final results.
 One such common mistake is over applying the stain.

 With TWP Stain it is recommended to apply the stain using a brush, roller, or some type of sprayer.
 If the wood seems very thirsty, you can apply two “wet on wet” coats.
 TWP is a penetrating stain so you should never apply more stain than the wood can absorb.
 Once the stain as had 20-40 minutes or so to penetrate into the wood, you should go back and wipe away or back brush any puddles, drips, or runs.

 When excess stain (stain that did not soak in) is left on the surface to dry it becomes shiny.
 This can give the deck an unsightly spotty or blotchy appearance.
 If you notice your TWP Stain application is spotty/shiny you should know how to fix it.

-Note: it is very important to saturate all oil rags with water once done.
-Lay the rags flat on the ground to dry fully.
+Note: it is very important to saturate all oily rags with water once done.
+Lay the rags flat on the ground outside to dry fully.

 If you have this issue and need help.
 Please Ask below!